-Amply Wants to Make Electric Vehicle Fleet Charging Super Simple
+Amply Wants to Make EV Fleet Charging Super Simple

 The electric cars, trucks and buses need carefully scheduled charging to ensure they have sufficient fuel for their duties.
 And the charging itself must juggle demand charges and time-based rates, which vary from one utility territory to the next.

-Running afoul of electric rates produces embarassing outcomes that undermine the arguments for vehicle electrification.
+Running afoul of electric rates produces embarrassing outcomes that undermine the arguments for vehicle electrification.
 An electric bus fleet in Denver, for instance, ended up costing the transit agency 60 percent more per mile to operate than diesel buses, due to hefty demand charges, The Denver Post reported last year.
 Those charges piled up even though the agency charged overnight and staggered when buses plugged in.

-New startup Amply wants to resolve these complexities so fleet operators don't have to.
+New startup Amply Power wants to resolve these complexities so fleet operators don't have to.

 The company manages fleet charging on behalf of the customer, delivering miles of charge at a fixed price for a multi-year contract.
 Behind the scenes, Amply wrangles the necessary infrastructure upgrades and optimizes charging operations around driver needs and utility rates.